shiva2478/OIBSIP/README.md

 ## Welcome to the Oasis InfoByte Internship Projects repository!

-Here you will find an exciting collection of projects completed during our internship program.
+Here you will find an exciting collection of projects completed during our Oasis InfoByte internship program.
 Each project showcases the creative and technical skills of our talented interns.
 Let's take a brief tour of some of the standout projects:

-## Calculator Project-1
+## Calculator | Task-1

 The Calculator project is a web-based application that provides basic mathematical operations to perform calculations.
 It allows users to input numbers, perform addition, subtraction, multiplication, and division operations, and view the results.

-Technologies Used :
+Technologies Used:
 HTML
 CSS
 JavaScript